PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-what-is-slicing.md

 ## How Cura Works

 Now that you have properly configured Cura, we can go over how it operates, and how you can configure it.
 Look at the diagram below for a simple drawing of the most important functions of Cura.
 The buttons on the left side allow you to load a model into Cura.
 This is very important as loading a model into Cura begins the slicing process.
 The buttons below the _Open File_ button allow you to manipulate the position, orientation and scale of the model.
 This is very important.
-On the right of the window you have buttons to select your material, and _Advanced Settings._ This tab allows you to configure the finer details of the print as you print with your Promega.
+On the right of the window you have buttons to select your material, and _Advanced Settings._ This tab allows you to configure the finer details of the print as you print with your Crane.
 Mastering the settings of this tab is extremely useful in order to produce fine and high detail prints.
 Before you print you should always review the settings in this tab in order to ensure that the printing temperature and other settings is correct for your print and material.
 Whenever you configure your settings and have your print in the correct position and orientation, you can click Prepare in the bottom right corner.
 Cura will then take a few seconds to slice the file and create a _.gcode_ file.
 You will then be able to click the button _Save File_ and then save the G-code file to a location file of your choice.

 ![](../.gitbook/assets/curaguide.png)